kejrol/zero_intelligence_R/README.md

 # zero_intelligence_R
+An example of RNetLogo application to do an automated document (RMarkdown).

-R replica of presented in Gode, Sunder (1993) simulation
+The used model ist a replica of presented in Gode, Sunder (1993) simulation downloaded from the https://github.com/memcbride/ZITrading.

-need to change the approach to a single double auction at a time:
-"Each bid, ask, and transaction was valid for a single unit.
-A transaction canceled any unaccepted bids and offers.
-Finally, when a bid and ask crossed, the transaction price was equal to the earlier of the two."